SonnyRR/GunslingerTF/README.md

 Sonny's TF2 config
 ===========
-Hello, I have been slowly working on a private config for my needs in the last 10 months or so since no config could suit my needs and did not made a huge improvement on the stability of the game.
-I have reached a point that I feel the config is close to completion and maybe of use of some players.

 The config is written to take the most advantage out of my PC with a moderate graphical sacrifice, it consists of multiple layers and a great deal of features.
 It may be unstable on some machines and I can't guarantee that you are not going to get crashes and stability issues.
 The config is based around in-game customizability and gaining advantage over the enemy.